logo

 <CommonContent />

-If you need to use more runtime related APIs, you can implement components using .jsx/.tsx and then import them into .mdx files.
+If you need to use more runtime related APIs, you can implement components with .jsx/.tsx and then import and use them in .mdx files.

 // shared/CommonContent.tsx